SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 Wood-Anderson simulation
 ------------------------

-Amplitude measurements for some magnitude types require or allow the simulation of instruments such as :py:func:`Wood-Anderson torsion seismometers <WA>` (:cite:t:`richter-1935,uhrhammer-1990`), :py:func:`WWSSN_SP` or :py:func:`WWSSN_LP`.
+Some amplitude types require or allow the correction of waveforms by simulation of instruments such as :py:func:`Wood-Anderson torsion seismometers <WA>` (:cite:t:`richter-1935,uhrhammer-1990`), :py:func:`WWSSN_SP` or :py:func:`WWSSN_LP`.
-The calibration parameters describing the Wood-Anderson seismometer are configurable in global bindings or global module configuration:
+The calibration parameters describing a Wood-Anderson seismometer are configurable in global bindings or module configuration:
 :confval:`amplitudes.WoodAnderson.gain`, :confval:`amplitudes.WoodAnderson.T0`,
 :confval:`amplitudes.WoodAnderson.h`.
 Specifically, the difference in magnitude due to configuration using original values listed in